Toward Metaphor-Fluid Conversation Design for Voice User Interfaces: Study 1: Mapping VUI Metaphors to Conversational Use-Contexts

 Our analysis includes data from all five task scenarios to determine the average formality and hierarchy preferences for each context.
 The results revealed distinct preferences across different interaction types.
-When seeking information, participants showed a preference for VUIs to exhibit the highest levels of formality (M=4.67) and dominance (M=3.68).
-In contrast, during social interactions, participants favored a less formal approach from VUIs (M=2.64).
-Notably, in error recovery situations, participants expressed a preference for VUIs to display the least dominance (M=2.90) while maintaining a slightly formal demeanor (M=4.49).
-For command-based interactions, participants desired VUIs to maintain neutral formality (M=3.88) and adopt a slightly subordinate behavior (M=3.06).
-Considering all four use-contexts collectively, the ideal VUI, according to participants, should demonstrate neutral formality (M=3.92) and a slightly subordinate stance (M=3.23).
+When seeking information, participants showed a preference for VUIs to exhibit the highest levels of formality ($M = 4.67$) and hierarchy ($M = 3.68$).
+In contrast, during social interactions, participants favored a less formal approach from VUIs ($M = 2.64$).
+Notably, in error recovery situations, participants expressed a preference for VUIs to display the least hierarchy ($M = 2.90$) while maintaining a slightly formal demeanor ($M = 4.49$).
+For command-based interactions, participants desired VUIs to maintain neutral formality ($M = 3.88$) and adopt a slightly subordinate behavior ($M = 3.06$).
+Considering all four use-contexts collectively, the ideal VUI, according to participants, should demonstrate neutral formality ($M = 3.92$) and a slightly subordinate stance ($M = 3.23$).
+Within each use-context, we averaged participant ratings across five task scenarios to obtain context-level preferences for formality and hierarchy.
 These findings suggest a nuanced preference for VUI behavior that adapts to the specific nature of the interaction.
-Table \ref{tab:formality_hierarchy} summarizes the distribution for formality and hierarchy ratings.
+Table~\ref{tab:formality_hierarchy} summarizes the distribution for formality and hierarchy ratings.

 Participants also evaluated each metaphor on formality and hierarchy scales.
-The Boss metaphor received the highest ratings for both formality (M=6.23) and dominance (M=6.37).
-Conversely, the Family Pet metaphor was rated lowest in formality (M=1.54) and dominance (M=1.83).
-The Genie and Search Engine metaphors were rated closest to neutral in both formality (M=3.76, M=3.07 respectively) and hierarchy (M=4.28, M=3.12 respectively).
-Table \ref{tab:metaphor_formality_hierarchy} presents the complete formality and hierarchy ratings for all metaphors used in the study.
+The Boss metaphor received the highest ratings for both formality ($M = 6.23$) and hierarchy ($M = 6.37$).
+Conversely, the Family Pet metaphor was rated lowest in formality ($M = 1.54$) and hierarchy ($M = 1.83$).
+The Genie and Search Engine metaphors were rated closest to neutral in both formality ($M = 3.76$, $M = 4.28$ respectively) and hierarchy ($M = 3.07$, $M = 3.12$ respectively).
+Table~\ref{tab:metaphor_formality_hierarchy} presents the complete formality and hierarchy ratings for all metaphors used in the study.